What to Do When Your Stockbroker Recommends Unsuitable Investments

-The law firm of Oakes & Fosher is presently investigating the alleged misconduct of securities broker John Kevin Egan.
+The law firm of Oakes & Fosher is presently investigating the alleged misconduct of securities broker John Kevin Egan, who recommended unsuitable investments to clients.
 According to his publicly available FINRA BrokerCheck report, John Egan has been the subject of multiple customer disputes over the course of his career.

 - Baraban Securities (1992-1996)

 John Egan’s career in securities has been marred by numerous allegations from different clients, discussed in detail below.

 - In July 2022, a customer alleged that John Egan had recommended unsuitable investments.
 This case was settled for $50,678 in damages.

 - In August 2022, a customer alleged that Egan had recommended unsuitable investments.
 This case was settled for $13,166 in damages.

 - In November 2022, a customer alleged that Egan had recommended unsuitable investments and misrepresented material facts regarding investments.
 This case is pending, and the customer seeks $50,000 in damages.